Hellenic Orders and Decorations

 HELLENIC ORDERS AND DECORATIONS

-Admission into an Order and the conferment of the relevant insignia constitute a public acknowledgement of outstanding services rendered to Greece or exceptional achievement in an area of public life, such as in science, arts and letters, commerce, industry or shipping.
-The insignia is conferred by the Head of State.
+Admission into an Order and conferment of the relevant insignia constitutes a public acknowledgement of outstanding services provided to Greece, or of exceptional achievements in an area of public life such as in science, commerce, industry, shipping or the arts and letters.
+The insignia is conferred by the President.

-The first Greek Order, modelled on the Orders of other European countries, was established in 1829, to express the gratitude of the Nation to those who had played an active role in its liberation.
+The first Greek order was modelled after the practice of other European countries, and was established in 1829 to express the gratitude of the Nation to those who had played an active role in its liberation.